Amin Dhillon

 Amin Dhillon is a Canadian on-air host, producer, podcaster, and emcee.
 She is a former Miss India Worldwide Canada.

 Early life

 Amin Dhillon was born in Winnipeg, Manitoba, Canada to an immigrant family from Punjab, India.
 At the age of 3, Dhillon lost her father to cancer and since then has hosted various fundraising events in support of the Canadian Cancer Society.
 She graduated from the University of Manitoba, with a degree in commerce.

 Career

 Prior to her media career, Dhillon was a former beauty queen becoming the first woman from Winnipeg to win the title of Miss India Worldwide Canada.
 She represented Canada at the Miss India Worldwide pageant, placing TOP 10 overall.

-As of 2011, she is the entertainment and news reporter of the Asian Television Network (ATN).
+From 2011, she was the entertainment and news reporter of the Asian Television Network (ATN).
 Dhillon spent a decade covering national news and events for Canada's Indo-Canadian community.